-Accidental injuries can happen at any time, and the injuries they cause can be serious, potentially disabling, and even life threatening.
-Spinal cord and neck injuries are among the most severe types of personal injury, and the impacts can range from impairments that affect your ability to work or enjoy activities with loved ones to catastrophic disabilities that render you unable to perform even simple daily tasks.
-At Sabuco, Beck, Hansen, Massino & Pollack, P.C., we understand how commonly accidents causing these types of injuries occur, as well as the devastating consequences they can have on victims.
+Accidental injuries can happen at any time, and the injuries they cause can be serious, potentially disabling, and even life-threatening.
+Spinal cord and neck injuries are among the most severe types of personal injuries, and the impacts can range from impairments that affect your ability to work or enjoy activities with loved ones to catastrophic disabilities that render you unable to perform even simple daily tasks.
+At Sabuco Beck, P.C., we understand how commonly accidents causing these types of injuries occur, as well as the devastating consequences they can have on victims.
 Our experienced Will County spinal cord and neck injury attorneys are here to help you through your recovery, answering your questions and assisting you in getting the compensation you deserve.

 According to statistics from the American Association of Neurological Surgeons (AANS), roughly 11,000 people each year suffer the potentially devastating effects of a spinal cord or neck injury.
-These injuries often occur as the result of trauma to the disks soft tissues, and vertebrae in the neck and spinal column, and can impact the ability of the spinal cord to relay messages to and from the brain to other body areas.
-The result is, unfortunately, often permanent impairments in the bodies ability to move and function, which can be severe and life threatening.
+These injuries often occur as the result of trauma to the disks, soft tissues and vertebrae in the neck and spinal column, and can impact the ability of the spinal cord to relay messages to and from the brain to other body areas.
+The result is, unfortunately, often permanent impairments in the body’s ability to move and function, which can be severe and life-threatening.
 Depending on how and where the injury occurred, symptoms may or may not be immediately apparent, but the end result can be partial or complete paralysis.

 Injuries to the spinal cord and neck can occur anytime there is a bump, blow, or strong jolt to the back or neck region.
 Circumstances under which these injuries occur include: